Updated March 14, 2023

 Introduction to Nmap Commands

-In the domain of cybersecurity, vulnerability assessment that comes in the top of the list while one thinks of securing their system.
-There are several vulnerability scanners available in the market to serve the enterprises better.
-Coming to the network scanning part, we have tools like Nexpose, nessus and so on that helps us to identify the existing vulnerability in the network.
-On the bottom of all these scanners, runs an amazing tool called nmap.
-Nmap is the root of all these applications which actually makes the outcome of Nmap to be presented in a graphical manner.
+In the cybersecurity domain, vulnerability assessment comes at the top of the list while securing their system.
+There are several vulnerability scanners available in the market to serve enterprises better.
+Coming to the network scanning part, we have tools like Nexpose, Nessus and so on that help us to identify the existing vulnerability in the network.
+On the bottom of all these, scanners run an amazing tool called Nmap.
+Nmap is the root of all these applications, which actually makes the outcome of Nmap to be presented graphically.
 In this article, we will discuss Nmap Commands.

 What is Nmap?